input-output-hk/plutus-pioneer-program/docs/week6.rst

     make it usable in smart contracts.

 There are numerous examples of use cases for oracles.
 We can think of external data sources such as weather data, election results, stock exchange data or randomness.
+You may have a betting contract that depends on the outcome of a specific sports game, for example.

+There are various ways to implement oracles, of varying sophistication.

+We are going to use a very simple approach, where we have one trusted data provider.